ayushidutta/SCAN-experiments/README.md

 ## Setup and Code details
 The 'data' folder contains the SCAN dataset formatted as per the code requirement.

-The 'data_scripts' folder contains the scripts that was used to createt the data in the 'data' folder.
+The 'data_scripts' folder contains the scripts that was used to create the data in the 'data' folder.

 There are two versions of the code.
 Updated version are the files suffixed with '_v2'.